2004 United States presidential election in Missouri: Fundraising

 Bush raised $4,026,802.
 Kerry raised $1,418,159.

 Advertising and visits

 This state was considered a major swing state.
 Both the Republican ticket and Democratic ticket visited the state 7 times in the general election.
 Kerry focused mostly on the urban areas such as St. Louis and Kansas City, while Bush focused more on rural such as Warrenton and Sedalia.

 Analysis

 This was a better result for President Bush than 2000, when he carried the state by only 3%.
 In 2004, he received 265,789 more votes than in 2000, while Kerry won only 148,033 more votes than Gore in 2000.
 Bush won by a 7% margin.
 Kerry won just 4 counties in the state: Jackson County, Ste.
 Genevieve, St. Louis County, and St. Louis City.
-As of the 2024 presidential election, this is the last election in which Boone County voted for the Republican candidate.
+As of the 2024 presidential election, this is the last election in which Boone County, home to Columbia and the University of Missouri, voted for the Republican candidate.